tmarsteel/php-dprng/README.md

 A JavaScript implementation that generates equal sequences for the same salts/seeds can be found [here](//github.com/tmarsteel/jsdprng)

 Please contribute with your own implementation in your favourite language!
-A description of the algorithm can be found in [algorithm.md](algorithm.md).
+A description of the algorithm and test vectors can be found in [algorithm.md](algorithm.md).
 I`ll cross-link compliant forks :)

 ## Usage
 ```php